Devolutions/IronRDP/crates/ironrdp-pdu/README.md

 Of course, the main drawback is that exhaustive matching is not possible.

-The question to consider is whether it's genuinely necessary to handle all the possible values explicitely.
+The question to consider is whether it's genuinely necessary to handle all the possible values explicitly.
 It may not often be required or desirable.
 Since neither the client nor the server should typically break when the protocol is extended, an older client (not handling the new value) should generally be able to function properly with a newer server, and vice versa.
 In other words, not handling the new value must not be an immediate problem.
 However, it is often desirable to